SoftwaresMaker-bit/Atomic-Arsenal/README.md

 with other objects.
 This project is planned to be run in terminal since it will not include any graphics or sprites.
 The goal is to create throught OOP and C++ a fun turn based game that requires minimun resources and is chemistry related.

+This game will require OOP for creating, controlling and modifying the entities of the game like the enemies, the player, the items, the game controller, and the scenery.
+The player will have properties like its Health Points (HP) and functions like attack or use an item.
+Their will be classes like Enemies and Items with its own Chemical properties like element, Polarity and electronegativity.